 Following an infusion treatment, you may have feelings of tiredness.
 On rare occasions, some individuals may experience nausea.
 An antinausea medication can be administered if this is a factor.
 Side effects usually dissipate within a few hours and are completely gone by the following day.
 There are no long-term or permanent side effects with intravenous Ketamine infusion therapy.

-Treatment for patients who have suicidal thoughts is a critical part of care at Ketamed Health & Wellness in Rye Brook and Bedford Hills, New York.
+Treatment for patients who have suicidal thoughts is a critical part of care at Ketamed Health & Wellness in Bedford Hills and Bedford Hills, New York.
 Dr. Douglas Kornreich, its founder and director, has twenty years of experience in anesthesiology.
 Dr. Kornreich opened his practice to use ketamine infusion therapy for a range of treatment-resistant medical conditions, including suicidal thoughts, depression, and post-traumatic stress disorder (PTSD).
 If you or someone you care about has been having suicidal thoughts, call the office or book a consultation with Dr. Kornreich online today.

 What is ketamine infusion therapy?